Viagogo broke the law by selling Lions tickets, ComCom tells court

 Viagogo refused to be served in New Zealand, saying it wanted to be served in its home country - a process the ComCom said would cause a six-month delay.

-The Commission was not expecting Viagogo to be represented in court this morning, and presented its action on a "Pikwik basis" (assuming no written submissions from the defendant).
+The Commission was not expecting Viagogo to be represented in court this morning, and presented its action on a "Pickwick basis" (assuming no written submissions from the defendant).

-However, the regulator learned this morning that Viagogo would be represented in court.
+However, the regulator learned this morning that MinterEllison would appear in court for the defendant - albeit on Pickwick basis.

 The hearing, in front of Justice Courtney, continues.